EwanColquhoun/loadsheet-planner/README.md

 * [ezgif](https://ezgif.com/) - to create the gif for the top of the readme file.
 * [FPDF](http://www.fpdf.org/) - Python library used to generate pdfs (loadsheet in this case).
 * [PEP8](http://pep8online.com/) - for testing and validating the code.
+* [Google Sheets](https://www.google.co.uk/sheets/about/) - to create the printable spreadsheet.

 [Back to top](<#contents>)
 # Testing